DOWingard/CFD-Multiphysics-Simulator-in-NVFORTRAN-for-CUDA/README.md

 * empty -> cleans data/ folder

 ## Smoothing
-Numerical stability is hard, but when its sparse issues, A simple smoothing postprocessing script can work.
+Numerical stability is hard, but when divergences are sparse, a simple smoothing postprocessing script can work.
 Using
 ```bash
 ./pyinterface/smooth.py
 ```